Participants & families

 We will take time to get to know you and to understand what you expect from us.
 As we get to know you, you can share with us what changes you would like to see (if any), including what goals you want to plan for.

-Why is my support service being transferred from the Victorian Government's Department of Health and Human Resources (DHHS)?
+Why was my support service transferred from the Victorian Government's Department of Health and Human Resources (DHHS)?

 As you may already know, there are some changes happening to disability services all across Australia, which will help improve the services available and give people more choice.
 This change is part of the new National Disability Insurance Scheme (NDIS).
-It means that your group accommodation support provided in the house where you live will transfer from DHHS to Life Without Barriers (LWB).
+It means that your group accommodation support provided in the house where you live has transferred from DHHS to Life Without Barriers.